Renovamen/Image-Captioning/README.md

 ### Configuration

 Configure parameters in  [`config.py`](config.py).
-Refer to this file for more information about each config item.
+Refer to this file for more information about each config parameter.

 ### Preprocess